 15.00-18.00: general larking, woofing, paddling and panting, maybe some rolling and ball catching.

-We confirmed with them that no pre-registration is required and people can just turn out on the day.
-They have a maximum capacity of 600 on poolside and 400 in the water, and dogs and owners’ presence is not articulated in sessions, but can stay for how long they want between 10.30am and 6pm.
-The also host special sessions for nervous dogs in a roped off area of the pool in collaboration with The Soggy Dog Co.
+We confirmed with them that no pre-registration was required and people could just turn out on the day.
+They have a maximum capacity of 600 on poolside and 400 in the water, and dogs and owners’ presence is not articulated in sessions, but could stay for how long they wanted between 10.30am and 6pm.
+The also hosted special sessions for nervous dogs in a roped off area of the pool in collaboration with The Soggy Dog Co.

 Tickets: Normal entrance prices apply (£4 per person) + £3 per dog (all proceeds go back into the community run social enterprise which runs the pool, Jubilee Pool Penzance Limited).
 We are currently confirming whether pre-registration is required.

 Where: Jubilee Pool, Battery Road, Penzance TR18 4FF

 More information about the Jubilee Pool Dog Day on their blog.

 #4.
 Sandford Parks Lido Dog Swim (Cheltenham, Gloucestershire)